excelsky/msan622/homework4/README.md

 I think a lie factor in my small multiples is reasonable.
 Either the height or the area of bars represents a frequency of *dedicate* and *live*.
 Both the height and the area are proportional to the y-axis.
 Therefore, I think a lie factor in my small multiples is reasonable.

 A data-ink ratio in my small multiples may or may not high.
 I think there is a way to aggregately show all but *Nicolay*'s copy in one way, but I do not know.

-, and data density are blah blah.
+So if I could aggregately show all other copies, then data-ink ratio in my small multiples would be higher.
+Other than that, I think, so far, a data-ink ratio in my small multiples is fairly high.

+I do not think there is a big waste of space in my small multiples.
+If I could get rid of a space below a y=0 line, a data density would increase.
+Other than that, I think a data density in my plot is fairly high.

 ![IMAGE](smallmult.jpg)

 - **Plot 4: Frequency Plot.**

-I created my own tick marks so that I could see the lower and upper limit of the timeline.
-Actually, these data are not very good, because the four different European stock market indices are in one `price` without considering the currency.
-I created a long data format to create this plot by using `reshape2::melt()`.
-I created a box around a legend.
-Overall, Swiss SMI (Swiss Market Index) rises the most in the given period, whereas French CAC (Cotation Assistée en Continu) does the least.
+As I wrote at the introduction, *Bliss*' copy is considered the most standard, because [it is the last known copy written by Lincoln and the only one signed and dated by him](http://www.abrahamlincolnonline.org/lincoln/speeches/gettysburg.htm).
+As I shown in the previous plot, *Nicolay*'s copy is the most different from others.
+Therefore, I concluded that it would be a good comparison between those two copies.

+I chose `textplot()` would be a good function to render my idea.
+Before plotting, I chose words with different frequencies only in those two copies.
+In other words, I deleted all other words which have the same frequencies in those two copies.
+I set the x-axis and the y-axis as *Bliss Copy* and *Nicolay Copy* respectively.
+I used `abline()` to draw a red `y=x` line.
+Therefore, the words below or on the right side of the red line show up more in *Bliss Copy* than *Nicolay Copy*.
+The words above or on the left side of the red line show up more in *Nicolay Copy* than *Bliss Copy*.

+Thanks to this frequency plot, it is easy to see that the following words appear more often in *Bliss Copy*:
+ [1] "advanc"       "altogeth"     "battle-field" "consecr"      "dedicate"
+ [6] "far"          "fit"          "fought"       "gave"         "god"
+[11] "live"         "nobli"        "proper"       "rather"       "thu"
+[16] "unfinish"     "work"
+Also it is easy to see that the following words appear more often in *Nicolay Copy*:
+"battl"     "hallow"    "mai"       "proprieti" "upon"

 My lie factor, data-ink ratio, and data density are blah blah.
 ![IMAGE](freqcomp.jpg)